-Home » UPSC Syllabus 2024 » UPSC Electrical Engineering Syllabus
+Home » UPSC Syllabus 2025 » UPSC Electrical Engineering Syllabus 2025

 The UPSC optional subjects list includes 48 subjects, including Electrical Engineering, which focuses on candidates’ understanding of basic concepts and application of knowledge.
 This subject covers Analog and Digital Electronics, Power Systems, Microprocessors, Power System Protection Measurement and Instrumentation among other topics.
+Candidates should select Electrical Engineering as an optional subject in the UPSC Syllabus 2025 if they have a strong interest and background in the subjects so they can prepare for the exam easily.

-Electrical Engineering Syllabus for UPSC
+UPSC Electrical Engineering Optional Syllabus 2025

 In UPSC Mains, each Optional Subject has two papers (paper I and paper II).
 Each paper carries 250 marks for a total of 500 marks.
 Candidates who studied electronics or electrical engineering in their undergraduate degree, or who work as electrical engineers, facility support engineers, and so on, are eligible to take this optional in UPSC Mains.
 This article contains a detailed UPSC Electrical Engineering syllabus.

-UPSC Electrical Engineering Syllabus Paper 1
+UPSC Electrical Engineering Paper 1 Syllabus 2025

 The UPSC Electrical Engineering Syllabus Paper 1 consists of 8 Major Topics and those are Circuit Theory, Signals & Systems, E.M.
 Theory, Digital Electronics, Energy Conversion, Power Electronics and Electric Drives, and Analog Communication.
 The detailed syllabus is given below: